 Traces the history of the artistic representation of this mountain in Snowdonia and the influence of Richard Wilson's seminal painting on successive generations of artists.
 The lecture features and discusses images from many of the 18th. and 19th. century artists that have been moved to draw and paint it, together with how the mountain influenced his own work.
 This culminated in a major touring exhibition and publishing a limited edition portfolio of platinum prints.
-An essay on Richard Wilson and his painting of Cader Idris is featured in the catalogue published to accompany Pete's exhibition.
+An essay on Richard Wilson and his painting of Cader Idris, written by Pete is featured in the catalogue published to accompany Pete's exhibition.

 '19th.
 Century Photography in North Wales'.